Neil Cochran: Swimming career

-As a 17-year-old at the 1982 Commonwealth Games in Brisbane, Australia, he won a bronze medal as a member of the third-place Scottish team in the men's 4x200-metre freestyle relay, alongside Douglas Campbell, Graeme Wilson and Paul Easter, finishing behind the Australian and English teams.
+As a 17-year-old, when coached by Wally Lord at Aberdeen Swimming Club.
+In July 1981 set a Scottish national junior record over 200 metres backstroke with a time of 2 min 10.08 sec.
+He was selected to race for Scotland at the 1982 Commonwealth Games in Brisbane, Australia.
+He won a bronze medal as a member of the third-place Scottish team in the men's 4x200-metre freestyle relay, alongside Douglas Campbell, Graeme Wilson and Paul Easter, finishing behind the Australian and English teams.
+Living in North Deeside Road, Aberdeen at the time, he was a guest of honour at a reception hosted by the Lord Provost at the Aberdeen Town House to celebrate the Scottish swim team success at the Games.

 At the 1984 Summer Olympics in Los Angeles, California, he won two bronze medals.
 He was a member of the third-place British team in the men's 4×200-metre freestyle relay, alongside Paul Easter, Paul Howe and Andrew Astbury, finishing behind the Americans and West Germans.
 In individual competition, he won a second bronze in the 200-metre individual medley, coming third after Canadian Alex Baumann and American Pablo Morales.
 He also advanced to the B Final of the 200-metre backstroke, finishing fourteenth overall.

 Swimming for Scotland at the 1986 Commonwealth Games in Edinburgh, he won a bronze in the 200-metre individual medley and competed in the 200 metre freestyle, 100 metre backstroke, 200 metre backstroke, 4x100 metre freestyle relay and 4x200 metre freestyle relay.
 He won a gold medal in the 200-metre individual medley at the 1987 Summer Universiade, and a silver as a member of the British men's team in the 4x100-metre medley relay at the 1987 European Championships.

 When Seoul, South Korea hosted the 1988 Summer Olympics, Cochran qualified in three individual events.
 He was eliminated in the preliminary heats of the men's 100-metre backstroke, but advanced to the B Finals of the 100-metre butterfly and 200-metre individual medley, finishing sixteenth and eleventh, respectively.

 At the ASA National British Championships he won the 100 metres backstroke title in 1988, the 100 metres butterfly title in 1987 and the 200 metres butterfly title in 1987.